-3.5.3.9.4 Oil tankers of 600 t deadweight and over, as well as other ships, with an aggregate fuel oil tanks capacity 600 m3 and over shall have prompt access to computerized, shore-based damage stability and residual structural strength calculation programs in accordance with regulation 37.4 of Annex I to MARPOL 73/78.
+3.5.3.9.2 Ships with an aggregate fuel oil tanks capacity 600 m3 and over and deadweight of 5000 t and over shall have prompt access to computerized, shore-based damage stability and residual structural strength calculation programs in accordance with regulation 37.4 of Annex I to MARPOL 73/78.

-3.5.3.9.5 Ships having an aggregate fuel oil tanks capacity 600 m3 and over shall have double hull and double bottom to protect fuel oil tanks in accordance with regulation 12A of Annex I to MARPOL 73/78, irrespective of capacity of each fuel oil tank.
+3.5.3.9.3 Ships having an aggregate fuel oil tanks capacity 600 m3 and over shall have double hull and double bottom to protect fuel oil tanks in accordance with regulation 12A of Annex I to MARPOL 73/78, irrespective of capacity of each fuel oil tank.
+However, if it is not practicable to provide structural protection taking into account the type and purpose of the ship, alternatively to this requirement, the ships shall comply with the accidental oil fuel outflow performance standard according to regulation 12A.11 of Annex I to MARPOL 73/78.

-3.5.3.9.6 Location of suction wells in fuel oil tanks shall comply with the requirements of regulation 12A.10 of Annex I to MARPOL 73/78.
+3.5.3.9.4 Location of suction wells in fuel oil tanks shall comply with the requirements of regulation 12A.10 of Annex I to MARPOL 73/78.

-3.5.3.9.7 The valves for fuel oil pipelines located at a distance less than h from the ship's bottom shall be arranged at a distance of not less than h/2 from the ship's bottom (refer to Fig. 3.5.3.9.7).
+3.5.3.9.5 The valves for fuel oil pipelines located at a distance less than h from the ship's bottom shall be arranged at a distance of not less than h/2 from the ship's bottom (refer to Fig. 3.5.3.9.5).